 - How quickly do sweet peas grow? – Sweet peas typically can be harvested in about 10 weeks from the germination period.
 Factors such as lighting, soil nutrition, and watering can alter this if not optimal.

 - How often do you water sweet peas? – Sweet Peas need about 1/2 inch of water per week.
+Just don’t drench them too much.
 Once the pods start forming, you can increase it to about 3/4 to 1 inch of water per week.